Skip to main content

 Open data lies at the core of the EITI’s mission to promote the open and accountable management of natural resources.

-EITI data in numbers
+EITI in numbers

 countries implement the EITI Standard